direwolfsb/Tax-me-3tier-app/README.md

 ## Accessing the Application

-Once the ALB is set up, you can access the application by navigating to `http://www.suyogapi.org` in your browser.
+Once the ALB is set up, and the GoDaddy domain is configured, you can access the application by navigating to `http://www.suyogapi.org` in your browser.

 - Frontend: `http://www.suyogapi.org`
 - Backend: `http://www.suyogapi.org/api/taxes`